 In January, Canvas disbanded thanks to a mix of poor leadership, misaligned priorities, and irresponsible tomfoolery.
 I panicked, then devoted all my spare time to submitting personal work to tiny local literary magazines.

 The spring and summer brought hope.
 I learned how to split and cut an entire wheel of Parmigiano Reggiano.
 I got a poem published in a literary magazine called Motley.
 I learned what tannins were and what grüner veltliner, membrillo paste, and speck were.
 I started writing for a different, more organized art collective called AMFM.
 I learned how to taste olives and pair them with other flavors.
-I started working with cheese full-time.
+I started working with cheese full time.

 By September, I celebrated my one-year anniversary and became more distraught.
 This anniversary, in my mind, was basically the death of my writing career.
 I had been at Whole Foods forever, arguably.
 I stopped listening to music on the walk to work so I could have just ten minutes of silence before I had to turn my customer service face on and listen to the same fifteen songs over and over again on the Muzak radio station.
 I was too exhausted to write for pleasure and stopped trying to submit poetry and short stories.
 I became uninspired and isolated.
 I cried in the walk-in cheese cooler on three separate occasions.
 Any PTO I had, I used to leave the city and sit in the woods for a few days.

-That December, I volunteered to take production shifts at 4 a.m. to prepare for the steady stream—no, more like broken-dam-level waterfall—of customers that would come from Thanksgiving until New Years.
+That December, I volunteered to take production shifts at 4 a.m. to prepare for the steady stream—no, more like broken-dam-level waterfall—of customers that would come from Thanksgiving until New Year’s.
 For four hours, I would work alone in a very empty, very quiet grocery store, cutting countless pounds of cheddar, brie, manchego, and gouda.
-My favorite customers knew my name and offered me friendship, resources, and humor; my least favorite customers asked for my name so they could complain to my manager about trivial things like cold brew and pasta.
+My favorite customers knew my name and offered me friendship, resources, and humor; my least favorite customers asked for my name so they could complain to my manager about trivial things such as cold brew and pasta.

 I quit Whole Foods at the end of January to start a full-time writing job with a magazine publisher.
 The relief I felt was extraordinary, but on my last day behind the cheese counter, I mourned.
 For just a moment, I had set aside writing and found a love and hate—a passion, essentially—for something new.
 I had perfected my cheese-wrapping techniques.
 I cared about where wine came from and learned that boxed wine from the right producers was amazing.
 I harvested countless customers’ stories and learned how to talk to people—especially other service industry workers—with more empathy and kindness.

 When I started writing and editing for a proper living, I realized how big of an impact cheesemongering had on my career.
 I was more open to experimentation and learning and less afraid of critique.
 I knew how to navigate conflict and problem-solve better when something wasn’t working.
 I learned how to stand up for myself and my knowledge and skill.
 I discovered how language can be used to connect with people—to evoke a feeling, memory, time, or place.
-Most importantly, I learned the value of taking life and work step-by-step and not giving up.
+Most important, I learned the value of taking life and work step-by-step and not giving up.

 Today, cheese and wine remain a big part of my life.
 I whip out my “fancy food” knowledge any chance I can and love to teach people about it.
 I miss working with food every day—and having a cooler to sob quietly into when times are particularly hard.
 It sounds silly, but I found poetry in cheese.
-And now I have the unique pleasure of proudly raising my hand whenever someone needs either help editing a piece of writing or a charcuterie recommendation.
+And now I have the unique pleasure of proudly raising my hand whenever someone needs help either with editing a piece of writing or with a charcuterie recommendation.